A summary of ABC News polling standards and methodology follows.

 Each telephone exchange in the landline sample is assigned to the county where it’s most prevalent.
 In the first stage of selection, the database is sorted by state and county, and the number of telephone numbers to be sampled within each county is determined using systematic sampling procedures from a random start, such that each county is assigned a sample size proportional to its share of possible numbers.
 In the second stage of selection, telephone numbers are sorted within county by area code, exchange and active block, and using systematic sampling procedures from a random start, individual phone numbers within each county are selected.
 The sampled phone numbers are pre-dialed via a non-ringing auto-dialer to reduce dialing of non-working numbers.

-Wireless telephone numbers also have an equal probability of selection in the ABC sample.
+Cell phone numbers also have an equal probability of selection in the ABC sample.
 To produce these samples, SSI begins with the latest monthly listing of every existing telephone area code and exchange.
-About half of these are pooled by their producers in contiguous groups of 10 100-block phone numbers, or 1,000-blocks, with information including whether each pooled 1,000-block does or does not include wireless numbers, either solely or on a shared basis with landline numbers.
-All such wireless-inclusive 1,000-blocks are included for sampling purposes.
-For numbers that are not 1,000-block pooled, wireless service information is available at the exchange level only; therefore all numbers in those exchanges also are included for sampling purposes.
+About half of these are pooled by their producers in contiguous groups of 10 100-block phone numbers, or 1,000-blocks, with information including whether each pooled 1,000-block does or does not include cell phone numbers, either solely or on a shared basis with landline numbers.
+All such cell-inclusive 1,000-blocks are included for sampling purposes.
+For numbers that are not 1,000-block pooled, cell phone service information is available at the exchange level only; therefore all numbers in those exchanges also are included for sampling purposes.

-All numbers used in wireless sampling are then handled at the 100-block level.
+All numbers used in cell phone sampling are then handled at the 100-block level.
 Given the absence of any cell-phone directory, all 100-blocks used for sampling purposes are considered active.
-Shared 100-blocks that include listed landline numbers are removed from the wireless sample, because they are included in the landline frame; shared 100-blocks with no listed landline numbers are retained in the wireless frame.
+Shared 100-blocks that include listed landline numbers are removed from the cell phone sample, because they are included in the landline frame; shared 100-blocks with no listed landline numbers are retained in the cell phone frame.
 As such the two frames are mutually exclusive, with no overlap.
-(The number of cell numbers included in the landline sample for any reason – porting, forwarding, or shared 100-blocks with listed landlines – is insignificant, one-tenth of 1 percent in an SSI study.
+(The number of cell numbers included in the landline sample for any reason – porting, forwarding, or shared 100-blocks with listed landlines – is insignificant, one-tenth of one percent in an SSI study.
 Fewer than that would be cell-only.)

 Each 100-block is assigned to a county based on the billing coordinates of the exchange.
 The database is sorted by county code, carrier name and 100-block.
 A sampling interval is determined by dividing the universe of eligible 100-blocks by the desired sample size.
 From a random start within the first sampling interval, a systematic nth selection of 100-blocks is performed and a 2-digit random number between 00 and 99 is appended to each selected 100-block stem.

-Unlike sampled landlines, sampled wireless phone numbers are not pre-dialed via non-ringing auto-dialer, and are hand-dialed by Abt SRBI interviewers.
+Unlike sampled landlines, sampled cell phone numbers are not pre-dialed via non-ringing auto-dialer, and are hand-dialed by Abt SRBI interviewers.

 In each sample, phone numbers are released for interviewing in replicates by Census region (cell) or division (landline) to allow for sample control.
 Numbers are called multiple times during the field period in multi-night polls.
 Interviews are conducted via a computer-assisted telephone interviewing (CATI) system.
 Abt SRBI’s professional interviewers, and their supervisors, are extensively trained in interviewing practices, including techniques designed to achieve the highest possible respondent cooperation.

 Cell-only respondents are not offered compensation.
-A reimbursement check is offered if use of minutes is raised as an objection and the respondent subsequently supplies his or her mailing address; on average this occurs in six cases per survey, out of a current per-survey sample of approximately 200 cell-only respondents.
+A reimbursement check is offered if use of minutes is raised as an objection and the respondent subsequently supplies his or her mailing address; on average this occurs in two or three cases per survey.

 Final data are weighted using demographic information from the U.S. Census to adjust for sampling and non-sampling deviations from population values.
 Until 2008 ABC News used a cell-based weighting system in which respondents were classified into one of 48 or 32 cells (depending on sample size) based on their age, race, sex and education; weights were assigned so the proportion in each cell matched the Census Bureau’s most recent Current Population Survey.
-To achieve greater consistency and reduce the chance of large weights, ABC News in 2007 tested and evaluated iterative weighting, commonly known as raking or rim weighting, in which the sample is weighted sequentially to Census targets one variable at a time, continuing until the optimum distribution across variables (again, age, race, sex and education) is achieved.
+To achieve greater consistency and reduce the chance of large weights, ABC News in 2007 tested and evaluated iterative weighting, commonly known as raking or rim weighting, in which the sample is weighted sequentially to Census targets one variable at a time, continuing until the optimum distribution across variables (again, age, race/ethnicity, sex and education) is achieved.
 ABC News adopted rim weighting in January 2008.
+Precision of race/ethnicity weights was enhanced in April 2013, at the same time Spanish interviewing was added.
 Weights are capped at lows of 0.2 and highs of 6.

 Surveys commonly are weighted to the number of telephone lines in each respondent’s home to adjust for the higher probability of selection of multiple-line households.
-ABC News has studied the effect of such weighting (Merkle and Langer, Public Opinion Quarterly, Vol. 72 No.1, Spring 2008) concluding that it carries the risk of distortion, and, when done properly, has no meaningful impact on the data.
+ABC News has studied the effect of such weighting (Merkle & Langer, Public Opinion Quarterly, Spring 2008) concluding that it carries the risk of distortion, and, when done properly, has no meaningful impact on the data.
 ABC News polls therefore are not weighted to the number of household phone lines.

 Poll results may deviate from full population values because they rely on a sample rather than a census of the full population.
-Sampling error can be calculated when probability sampling methods, such as those described here, are employed, using the standard formula (at the 95 percent confidence level) of (SQRT(.25/sample size))*1.96.
-There can be other sources of differences in polls, such as question wording and order, design effect from clustering in an area probability sample, systematic non-coverage or selection bias.
+Sampling error can be calculated when probability sampling methods, such as those described here, are employed, using the standard formula (at the 95 percent confidence level) of (SQRT(.25/sample size))*1.96, plus adjustment for design effects.
+There can be other sources of differences in polls, such as question wording and order and systematic noncoverage or selection bias.

 As a function of sample size, sampling error is higher for subgroups.
-We analyze subgroups only as small as 100 cases (or very near it), for which the error margin is 10 percentage points.
-See our fuller description of sampling error here.
+We analyze subgroups only as small as 100 cases (or very near it).
+See our fuller description of sampling error here and our online margin-of-error calculator here.

 A survey’s response rates represents its contact rate (the number of households reached out of total telephone numbers dialed, excluding an estimate of nonworking and business numbers) multiplied by its cooperation rate (the number of individuals who complete interviews out of total households reached).

 Research has found no significant attitudinal biases as a result of response rate differences.
-A study published in 2000, “Consequences of Reducing Nonresponse in a National Telephone Survey” (Keeter, Miller, Kohut, Groves and Presser, POQ 64:125-48), found similar results in surveys with 61 and 36 percent response rates.
-A follow-up in 2006, “Gauging the Impact of Growing Nonresponse on Estimates from a National RDD Telephone Survey” (Keeter, Kennedy, Dimock, Best and Craighill, POQ 70:759-79), based on surveys with 50 and 25 percent response rates, again found “little to suggest that unit nonresponse within the range of response rates obtained seriously threatens the quality of survey estimates.”
+A study published in 2000, “Consequences of Reducing Nonresponse in a National Telephone Survey” (Keeter, Miller, Kohut, Groves & Presser, POQ 64:125-48), found similar results in surveys with 61 and 36 percent response rates.
+A follow-up in 2006, “Gauging the Impact of Growing Nonresponse on Estimates from a National RDD Telephone Survey” (Keeter, Kennedy, Dimock, Best & Craighill, POQ 70:759-79), based on surveys with 50 and 25 percent response rates, again found “little to suggest that unit nonresponse within the range of response rates obtained seriously threatens the quality of survey estimates.”
+Still another Pew comparison, in 2012, with a yet lower response rate, had similar results.
 As far back as 1981, in “Questions & Answers in Attitude Surveys,” Schuman and Presser, describing two samples with different response rates but similar results, reported (p.
 332), “Apparently the answers and associations we investigate are largely unrelated to factors affecting these response rate differences.”

 In their study (“The Causes and Consequences of Response Rates in Surveys by the News Media and Government Contractor Survey Research Firms,” in Advances in Telephone Survey Methodology, Chapter 23, Wiley 2007), Holbrook, Krosnick and Pfent concluded, “lower response rates seem not to substantially decrease demographic representativeness within the range we examined.
 This evidence challenges the assumptions that response rates are a key indicator of survey quality.”